-Hello and welcome to my GNU Hyperkyarve review.
+Hello and welcome to my GNU Hyper review.

-In this review, I will take a look at the Hyperkyarve as a surfy freeride snowboard.
+In this review, I will take a look at the Hyper as a mellow freeride snowboard.

-As per tradition here at SnowboardingProfiles.com I will give the Hyperkyarve a score out of 100 (based on several factors) and see how it compares with other surfy freeride snowboards.
+As per tradition here at SnowboardingProfiles.com I will give the Hyper a score out of 100 (based on several factors) and see how it compares with other mellow freeride snowboards.

-Note: The 2022 model has been renamed Hyper but it's otherwise the same board, apart from the graphic.
+Note: From The 2022 model this board was renamed Hyper from Hyperkyarve but it's otherwise the same board, apart from the graphic.

 Flex Rating: Medium-Firm